UAE Condemns Houthi Attempts To Target Saudi Arabia With Explosive Drone - UrduPoint

 UAE Condemns Houthi Attempts To Target Saudi Arabia With Explosive Drone

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 27th Sep, 2021) The United Arab Emirates has strongly condemned the Houthi terrorist militias' attempt to attack civilians and civilian buildings in Saudi Arabia with an explosive drone, which was intercepted by the Coalition Forces.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 29th Sep, 2021) The United Arab Emirates has strongly condemned the Houthi terrorist militias' attempt to attack civilians and civilian objects in Saudi Arabia with an explosive drone, which was intercepted by the Coalition Forces.

 The Ministry urged the international community to take an immediate and decisive stance to stop these recurrent acts, which target Saudi critical infrastructure and threaten the stability of the international economy, as well as global energy supplies.